Photo Credit: Anne Giebel

 My clients struggle like you do.
-Despite being up to date on the latest behavioral strategies, well versed in all the parenting blogs, and in constant communication with teachers, life is hard.
+Despite being up to date on the latest behavioral strategies, well versed in all the parenting blogs, and in constant communication with teachers, life is hard, and time is running out.

 They communicate regularly with teachers, make sure their child does homework.
-But find that no matter how much they stay on top of schoolwork, their child is still too anxious or irritable to reach their academic potential.
+But find that no matter what they try, their child is still too anxious or irritable to reach their academic potential.
 And all that results are arguments with each report card or negative calls from teachers.

 They try to get to know their teen, but find it awkward, or feel rejected.
 Getting to know your kid was supposed to get easier as they got older, right?
 Why can they spend hours texting and laughing with friends, but suddenly grow silent at the dinner table?